knpuniversity/stripe/knpu/ep1-charging/custom-checkout-form.md

 so-on.

 But I'm not choosing these values at random.
-Inside Stripe's documentation, it tells you what `data-stripe` value to have for each piece.
+Inside Stripe's documentation, it tells you which `data-stripe` value to use for each piece.
 If you follow the rules, Stripe's JavaScript will do all the work of collecting this data and sending it to Stripe.

 Ok, let's hook up that JavaScript logic next.